I work at a psychiatric hospital. No, we do not use straight jackets or do lobotomies. Yes, it is haunted.

 As of yet, Pete has remained too shy to identify himself– though from time to time he will rearrange the museum furniture.

-What do you think– is it a mischevious midget who picks locks?
+What do you think caused this?
 It’s not a coworker because everyone I work with is bitter and humorless, plus my office is very secure.
 Have you had any unexplainable experiences or ghoulish encounters?
 Tell me all about it so I can lose some sleep tonight.

 Want to keep in touch?
 Drop your email below and I'll send you FULL POSTS anytime I write something new.
 Only want to know book news?
 Get on the list here.